 - Severe cases of influenza can lead to hospitalization—or worse.
 The CDC reports that between 3,000 and 49,000 people die from the flu annually, with roughly 85 percent of those occurring in people 65 or older.
+The 2017-2018 season was one of the worst flu seasons in 40 years, with an estimated 80,000 deaths attributed to the flu.

 - Flu vaccines reduced children’s risk of flu-related hospitalization by 74 percent, according to a 2014 study.